plumed/plumed2/src/pycv/joss/paper.md

 ```

-## CV function definition
+## Function definition

-The actual function is defined in the `jaxcv.py` file.
+The actual function `cv` is defined in the `jaxcv.py` file.
 It computes the
 angle (in radians) formed at the second atom by the other two
 (respectively rows 1, 0 and 2 of the input, with 0-based
 indexing).
 Note how matrix operations make for a readable translation
 of the cosine formula.

 The function is expected to return two values, i.e. the value of the
-CV (a scalar), and its gradient with respect to each of the 9
+CV itself at the given coordinates (a scalar), and its gradient with
-coordinates, computed automatically.
-(Although not directly
+respect to each of the 9 coordinates, here computed
-comparable, an equivalent CV would need approximately 80 lines
+automatically.
+(Although not directly comparable, an equivalent CV
-of complex C++ code.)
+would need approximately 80 lines of complex C++ code.)

 ```py